 Dealing with law school debt can be overwhelming and frustrating.
 With student loans that can easily reach into the six-figures, your payments can outpace your rent.
-While cutting your monthly payment down or lowering your interest rate may be tempting, it is essential you consider your long-term goals and career interests.
+While cutting your monthly payment down or lowering your interest rate may be tempting, it’s essential to consider your long-term goals and career interests.

-If you can find an alternative to extended repayment options, you can save yourself a lot of money over the course of your loans.

-Whether extended payment, income-driven repayment or private refinancing is right for you depends on your own unique circumstances.
+If you can find an alternative to extended repayment options, you can save yourself a lot of money over the life of your loans.
+But whether extended payment, income-driven repayment, or refinancing is right for you depends on your own unique circumstances.